 Federal: U.S. Environmental Protection Agency

-For questions or concerns related to general Stormwater Management in Madison County, please contact:
+For questions or concerns related to general stormwater permit and quality management (such as non-stormwater discharges, sediment from construction runoff, etc) as related to in Madison County, please contact:

 Direct: (256) 746-2888

-For questions or concerns regarding drainage and stormwater quality as related to commercial or residential development in unincorporated Madison County, please contact:
+For questions or concerns regarding drainage conditions and stormwater runoff as related to commercial or residential development in unincorporated Madison County, please contact:

 Direct: (256) 746-2925